AdobeDocs/dev-docs-reference/src/pages/faq/index.md

 `[ZIP](./assets/process.zip)` \<br/\>
 `[PDF for download](./assets/example.pdf)` \<br/\>

-`JSON` files not used for Redocly Blocks can be linked from `static` as well but those files must be in the `static` folder otherwise deployments will fail. `JSON` files that are linked can use a relative path like ZIP and PDF files: \<br/\>
+`JSON` files in `src/pages` must be in AEM EDS format or deployments will fail.
+JSON files that aren't in AEM EDS format (such as Redocly API spec files) must be placed in the `static` folder and can be linked using a relative path: \<br/\>

 `[example JSON file](../../static/petstore.json)
 `